-- 1. Place the vehicle in P (Park). - Press > on the steering wheel, or press the trip odometer reset stem if the vehicle does not have DIC controls, to move to the Reset/Disable display area.
-Select Reset, then press the thumbwheel or press the reset stem for several seconds. - Press the thumbwheel or the reset stem to confirm the reset.
+- 1. Place the vehicle in P (Park). - 2.
+Display the Air Filter Life on the DIC.
+See Driver Information Center (DIC) ⇔ 12. - Press > on the steering wheel, or press the trip odometer reset stem if the vehicle does not have DIC controls, to move to the Reset/Disable display area.
+Select Reset, then press the thumbwheel or press the reset stem for several seconds. - 4.
+Press the thumbwheel or the reset stem to confirm the reset.